radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 ## Summary
 <!-- A paragraph or two to summarize the Epic.
 Just define it in summary form so we all know what it is. -->
 Continuous deployment of cloud native applications and infrastructure is challenging for a number of reasons.
 GitOps is a popular set of practices, implemented as popular tools, like Flux and ArgoCD, that mitigates these challenges for enterprise application teams that use git for source control and Kubernetes for orchestration of software containers.
 GitOps provides a developer-centric experience by abstracting and automating many of the tasks required for deploying and operating Kubernetes and its underlying dependent infrastructure.
 The core concept of GitOps is to rely on a git repository that serves as a single source of truth: i.e. it contains current declarative descriptions of the required infrastructure for a given production environment.
 It also contains a description of the workflow required to prevent drift between the repo and the production environment.
-It's like having cruise control for managing applications in production.
+It's like having cruise control for managing applications in production without needing to write custom scripts or maintain complex CD pipelines.

 Enterprises that use GitOps and also want to use Radius do not currently have a clear path for how to use both technologies in an integrated and complementary way to enable a “better together” experience.

+>It's important to note that GitOps mechanisms don't manage the CI (e.g. image build and app containerization) but they do manage the CD (e.g. deployment of the app to the cluster)

 ### Top level goals
 <!-- At the most basic level, what are we trying to accomplish? -->